-The light-activated dye (Visudyne) can circulate through your body for up to 5 days after the PDT.
-Any intense light that you are exposed to during this 5-day period could result in a severe sunburn.
+The light-activated dye (Verteporfin) can circulate through your body for up to 5 days after the PDT.
+Any intense light that you are exposed to during this 5-day period could result in severe sunburn.
 Care should be taken to avoid exposure of the skin and eyes to direct sunlight or bright indoor lights.
-Dark sunglasses and long sleeved shirts should be worn when you need to go outside.
+Dark sunglasses and long-sleeved shirts should be worn when you need to go outside.
 “Bright lights” include but are not limited to:

 • Direct sunlight

 • Halogen lighting in homes and offices